 - Fill out and update as much information as possible.

 - Keep posting photos and videos of your store.
 Got an event or a weekend discount?
 Post about it.

 - Add your products; let people see what you sell and what’s available.

-💡 PRO TIP: Use Shopify’s Google channel to manage your Google Merchant Center, Google Business Profile, and Google Ads accounts from Shopify’s back office.
+💡 PRO TIP: Use the Google & YouTube app for Shopify to manage your Google Merchant Center, Google Business Profile, and Google Ads accounts from Shopify’s back office.
 Get all the perks of marketing your business on Google without jumping between accounts.

 7. Join local tourism groups